arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 ## Getting Started - IDE

-If you want to program your Arduino Plug and Make Kit while offline you need to install the Arduino® Desktop IDE **[1]**.
-To connect the **Arduino UNO R4 WiFi** to your computer, you will need a USB-C® cable, which can also provide power to the board, as indicated by the LED (DL1).
+If you want to program your Arduino® Plug and Make Kit while offline you need to install the Arduino® Desktop IDE **[1]**.
+To connect the **Arduino® UNO R4 WiFi** to your computer, you will need a USB-C® cable, which can also provide power to the board, as indicated by the LED (DL1).

 ## Getting Started - Arduino Web Editor

-All Arduino boards, including this one, work out-of-the-box on the Arduino® Web Editor **[2]**, by just installing a simple plugin.
+All Arduino® boards, including this one, work out-of-the-box on the Arduino® Web Editor **[2]**, by just installing a simple plugin.

-The Arduino Web Editor is hosted online, therefore it will always be up-to-date with the latest features and support for all boards.
+The Arduino® Web Editor is hosted online, therefore it will always be up-to-date with the latest features and support for all boards.
 Follow **[3]** to start coding on the browser and upload your sketches onto your board.

 ## Getting Started - Arduino Cloud

-All Arduino IoT enabled products are supported on Arduino Cloud which allows you to log, graph and analyze sensor data, trigger events, and automate your home or business.
+All Arduino® IoT enabled products are supported on Arduino® Cloud which allows you to log, graph and analyze sensor data, trigger events, and automate your home or business.

 ## Online Resources

-Now that you have gone through the basics of what you can do with the board you can explore the endless possibilities it provides by checking exciting projects on ProjectHub **[4]**, the Arduino Library Reference **[5]**, and the online store **[6]**; where you will be able to complement your board with sensors, actuators and more.
+Now that you have gone through the basics of what you can do with the board you can explore the endless possibilities it provides by checking exciting projects on ProjectHub **[4]**, the Arduino® Library Reference **[5]**, and the online store **[6]**; where you will be able to complement your board with sensors, actuators and more.

 ## Board Recovery

-All Arduino boards have a built-in bootloader which allows flashing the board via USB.
+All Arduino® boards have a built-in bootloader which allows flashing the board via USB.
 In case a sketch locks up the processor and the board is not reachable anymore via USB, it is possible to enter bootloader mode by double-tapping the reset button right after the power-up.

 # Certifications